clojurewerkz/titanium.docs/articles/getting_started.md

  * [Apache Cassandra](https://github.com/thinkaurelius/titan/wiki/Using-Cassandra)
  * [Apache HBase](https://github.com/thinkaurelius/titan/wiki/Using-HBase)

-Titanium also allows for graphs to be stored in memory.
-Please note, putting information you care about only in the in-memory storage is usually a bad idea.
+Additionally, Titanium can also store graphs in memory.

 In this guide, we will be introducing some features of Titanium using an embedded instance of BerkeleyDB.
 For information about how to use